o1-labs/docs2/examples/zkapps/06-offchain-storage/experimental-zkapp-offchain-storage/README.md

 1. Fetches stored data for a zkApp address based on its root.
 1. Provides the public key of the server.
 1. Background job running cleanup operations to manage outdated or irrelevant data.
-1. Supports both local simulated blockchains and Berkeley blockchains for the Mina network.
+1. Supports both local simulated and Devnet Mina blockchain networks.

 ### Endpoints